» Request a Second Opinion

 Vitamin E and selenium has been extensively studied for prostate cancer.

-It was hoped that these two products would decrease the risk of prostate cancer but a large study performed in the United States has shown that increased side effects with the use of these medications and hence in my practice I don’t recommend them at this stage.
+It was hoped that these two products would decrease the risk of prostate cancer but a large study performed in the United States has shown that increased side effects with the use of these medications10 and hence in my practice I don’t recommend them at this stage.

-Finasteride or Proscar has been extensively studied as to whether it decreases the risk of prostate cancer.
+A brand of prescription medication has been extensively studied as to whether it decreases the risk of prostate cancer.

 So there’s a lot of work in terms of diet and drugs for prostate cancer prevention.